 So, although brushing your beard with a toothbrush may seem like a quick and practical way of “neatening it up”, you’d be better off not using anything.

-Over time, it will start looking more and more untidy, weak, brittle, and unhealthy.
+Over time, it will start looking more and more untidy.

 Consider this an elongated full stop in my rant against brushing beards with toothbrushes.